DeerTears/old_qodot_docs/pages/entities.md

 **Class Properties** - A dictionary of properties.

-Once exported to the cfg, the dictionary values are written by editing entities in Trenchbroom, and read by accessing `properties` on a QodotEntity once the map is built.
+Once exported to the Trenchbroom game config, the dictionary values are written by editing entities in Trenchbroom, and read by accessing `properties` on a QodotEntity once the map is built.

 To add a new class property to an entity: